Read Time : 2 Minutes

 - They provide more than enough light nowadays – in the past bulbs were low emitters of light and therefore not suitable for homes.

 - The cost of changing all the bulbs in a house can stretch to a couple of hundred pounds or more which might seem a large amount of money to many households in one go.
-You can, however, take advantage of the Green Deal, basically a loan which is paid back through savings on your electricity bill.
-Alternatively, you can change one bulb at a time to spread the cost yourself.

 - The bulbs are safer in that they don’t produce the heat that fluorescent or incandescent bulbs do and don’t break as easily.
 They don’t contain toxic products such as mercury which CFLs do.